philipturner/differentiation/README.md

 ## Compatibility with Development Toolchains

-To create differentiation code that compiles with and without Swift release toolchains, optionally depend on this package if compiling with a release toolchain.
+To create differentiation code that compiles with and without Swift release toolchains, only depend on this package when compiling with a release toolchain.
 In addition, use this import guard at the top of your source files:

 ```swift
 #if canImport(Differentiation)